akuakorkor/TEAM-FIJI_LPI/README.md

+# LP1 PROJECT_INDIAN STARTUP VENTURE -- TEAM FIJI

-# CRISP-DM (Cross-Industry Standard Process for Data Mining)
+##  CRISP-DM (Cross-Industry Standard Process for Data Mining) Methodology Application

 The CRISP-DM framework is a widely adopted methodology for data mining projects, providing a structured approach to planning and executing data analysis tasks.
 It comprises six major phases, each with its own set of tasks and deliverables, ensuring a comprehensive and iterative process.